Baystation12/Baystation12-Lore/Home.md

 * [Big Brother and the Government](https://baystation12.net/lore/Section-8) - This talks about Sol Gov, the government behind Humanity, and the governments behind the various other races.

+* [Uncle Sam in 2561](https://baystation12.net/lore/Organizations/SCG/DF/Defense Forces) - Here you can find everything you wish to know about Sol Gov's Defense Forces, and the types of ships in each Fleet.
+Hell, even the structure of the Infantry.

 * [Colonies, From Mining Hubs to New New New York!](https://baystation12.net/lore/Section-4) - A listed page that lets you read up on the major systems and colonies *(All player-submitted.
 Please refer to the forums if you wish to add some)*

 * [Bluespace?
 Supermatter?!
 Welcome to SCIENCE!!!](http://baystation12.net/lore/Section-7) - Science, something very important in the 26th Century, and the crazy things that it entails.